tytytywang/tytytywang.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
 Hello!
-I'm Tongyan, a first-year PhD student in the Department of Computer Graphics Technology at Purdue University, advised by Dr. Liang He in the DE4M lab.
+I'm Tongyan, a first-year PhD student in the Department of Computer Graphics Technology at Purdue University.
 My research interests lie at the intersection of **digital fabrication** and **accessibility**.
 Specifically, I'm dedicated to developing generative design tools that enable the fabrication of customized and accessible artifacts.

 Prior to my journey at Purdue, I was fortunate to work with Dr. Jen Mankoff in the Make4all lab at UW CSE.
 During this time, I delved into the fascinating realm of textile fabrication, with a focus on machine knitting.